Jamaica Population Pyramid (2025)

 What are the economic implications of Jamaica's demographics?

 Jamaica's demographic profile creates significant economic opportunities through its impact on labor markets, consumption patterns, and fiscal requirements.
 With 73.1% of the population in working ages, the country has abundant labor force potential supporting economic expansion.
 The dependency ratio of 36.7 means each working person supports 0.4 dependents, enabling high savings rates and investment capacity.
-Smaller youth cohorts allow focus on education quality and skill development.
 Lower elderly proportions postpone aging-related fiscal pressures.
 These demographic patterns influence economic growth potential, social spending priorities, and long-term fiscal sustainability in Jamaica.

 Is Jamaica experiencing a demographic dividend?